SAITEJAALLE/Tixigo/README.md

 ### For customers

--Create Account and verify the link through mail to create account.
+- Create Account and verify the link through mail to create account.
 - Login and reset password flows.
 - Manage Profile
 - Browse and search public events(filter options is added).